I wrote a lot of blog posts.

 Again, it’s about as simple and easy as it gets.

 Though, I’ve alluded to the different headers above.
-I’m sure you’re taken to poring over content like this (especially on A One Sol).
+I’m sure you’re taken to poring over content like this (especially on AOne Sol).

 But checking the source code will help you find what I mean.

 Looking for those heading tags in the source code is like finding a needle in a haystack.
-So, make use of “command + f” to find them easily.
+So, use “command + f” to find them easily.
 Then just search for h1, h2, h3, h4, etc.

 To make it clear, I picked out the tags.

-SEO benefit for heading tags
+The benefit of heading tags

-Amongst SEO experts, it’s chewed over for a while about how much of an influence heading tags really have on search engine optimization.
+Amongst SEO experts, it’s chewed over for a while about how much of an influence heading tags have on search engine optimization.

 This can be compared to your complete site architecture as well.

-John Mueller, the senior webmaster trends analyst at Google was quoted describing that Google exploits H tags to figure out the structure of published text on a page.
+John Mueller, the senior webmaster trends analyst at Google, was quoted describing that Google exploits Htags to figure out the structure of published text on a page.